AudioKit/AudioKit/README.md

 * Clean up the CSDManager's handling of new.csd, could be made quite a bit simpler
 * Figure out how we really want to handle FINAL_OUTPUT, FINAL_OUTPUT_STEREO, etc.

+BUGS:

+* Cannot switch between two different orchestras.
+Can always switch between running CSD with a file though, so it could be something where if "new.csd" is already created, we're not overwriting it.

 Notes:

 * Although it's uncommon to have an fStatement as a p-Value, I believe it is